giacomo9999/Ollie-Signup-200829/README.md

-React app (made using create-react-app) allowing users to sign up for something online
+React app (made using create-react-app) allowing users to sign up for something online.